-Jeff Dean received his Bachelor's degree in Computer Science and Economics from the University of Minnesota.
-He received his Ph.D. in Computer Science in 1996 from the University of Washington, enjoying his time in Seattle greatly.
-After graduation, Jeff worked for Digital Equipment Corporation's Western Research Lab for almost three years.
-In 1999, Jeff joined Google as an early employee, writing significant portions of Google's crawling, indexing, and query serving systems, building systems infrastructure for largescale storage and computation, and generally having a great time working on difficult problems with great colleagues and producing software used by hundreds of millions of people.
+In 1999, Jeff joined Google as an early employee, writing significant portions of Google's crawling, indexing, and query serving systems, building systems infrastructure for large-scale storage and computation, and generally having a great time working on difficult problems with great colleagues and producing software used by hundreds of millions of people.
 Heidi Hopper received her Bachelor's degree in 1990 in Psychology from the University of Minnesota.
 She received her Ph.D. in Organization Behavior and Human Resources Management from the University of Washington in 1997.
 Heidi and Jeff both believe strongly in the value of education at all levels.
 They hope that this fellowship will help attract and support the best and brightest students to explore and solve problems in computer science.
-Dean/Hopper Fellow - Francis Iannacci Anne Dinning-Michael Wolf Endowed Regental Fellowship Anne Dinning joined D.E.
+Dean/Hopper Fellow -Irene Zhang Anne Dinning-Michael Wolf Endowed Regental Fellowship

+Anne Dinning joined D.E.
 Shaw group in 1990, after receiving a Bachelor's degree in Computer Science from the University of Washington and a Ph.D. in Computer Science from New York University's Courant Institute of Mathematical Sciences, where she won the Howard Grad Memorial Award for Outstanding Ph.D.
 Candidate.
 From 1995 until her retirement in 1999, she was the managing director responsible for the firm's worldwide asset management activities, as well as in 1996 for the management of an international broker dealer business based in London.
 In August 2002, Dr. Dinning rejoined the D.E.
 Shaw group as managing director.
 She directs certain strategic initiatives and is jointly responsible for the overall management and trading of the firm's investment strategies, as well as on the firm's institutional asset management business and certain other strategies.
 Dr. Dinning is a member of the joint executive committee of D.E.
 Shaw & Co., L.P.
 Michael Wolf received his Bachelor's degree in Physics and Applied Math from UC Berkeley in 1984 and his Ph.D. in Computer Science from Stanford University in 1992.
 Dr. Wolf joined D.E.
 Shaw group in 1992 and later worked at various firms in the financial and technology industries.
 Dr. Wolf's 1991 paper on compilation for improved data locality was included in a 2004 "Best Of" retrospective of the ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI).
 Dr. Wolf is currently a full-time stay-at-home parent.
-Anne and Michael appreciate the opportunities that have been made available to them because of their excellent educations and want to make similar opportunities available to others. - Dinning-Wolf Regental Fellow - Benjamin Wood Clairmont L. Egtvedt Endowed Engineering Fellowship
+Anne and Michael appreciate the opportunities that have been made available to them because of their excellent educations and want to make similar opportunities available to others. - Dinning-Wolf Regental Fellow - Alex Takakuwa Faithful Steward Endowed Fellowship Shun-Tak Leung graduated with a Ph.D. in Computer Science from the University of Washington in 1996.
+In the fall 1990, he stepped into Sieg Hall, then home of Computer Science & Engineering, to begin his studies.
+He had only a week earlier departed from Hong Kong and arrived alone in a new land.
+In the fall of 1996, he stepped out of the now familiar Sieg Hall into another adventure in the heart of California's Silicon Valley.